dudung/rust/content/posts/24/l/00-new-note-again.md

 authors = ['viridi']
 url = '24l00'
 +++
-Create a new note again in a new static blog.
+Create a new note again in a new static blog with Hugo.

 <!--more-->